 George took a good look at Grandma.
-She certainly was a very tiny person.
-Her legs were so short she had to have a footstool to put her feet on, and her head only came halfway up the back of the armchair.
+She certainly was very small.
+It was as if she was shrinking, as she had to have a footstool to put her feet on, and her head only came halfway up the back of the armchair.

-‘Daddy says it’s fine for a man to be tall,’ George said.
+‘Daddy says it’s ﬁne for people to be tall,’ George said.

 ‘Don’t listen to your daddy,’ Grandma said.
 ‘Listen to me.’